Kotlin/kotlin-wasm-examples/compose-imageviewer/README.md

 # Compose for Web

+> **Note**
-> Web support in Compose Multiplatform is Experimental and may be changed at any time.
+> Compose Multiplatform for Web is Experimental and may be changed at any time.
 Use it only for evaluation purposes.
 > We would appreciate your feedback on it in the public Slack channel [#compose-web](https://slack-chats.kotlinlang.org/c/compose-web).
 > If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).